Atinos31/Speaky/README.md

 ## [Website Owner Business Goals](#website-owner-business-goals)

+   - Create responsive UI with picture buttons
+   - Speaks the text when button clicked
+   - Drop down custom text to speech
+   - Speaks the text typed in
+   - Change voices and accents

 ## [Wireframes](#wireframes)

 As part of the design process, before starting the project i made initial wireframes using balsamique.
 Creating these wireframes helped me plan the basic structure and arrangement of the features for the app.